 Remove Cost Barriers

-In the Biden-Harris plan to beat COVID-19, Biden promised that all Americans would have access to regular, reliable, and free testing.
+Biden has promised that all Americans would have access to regular, reliable, and free testing.
 In an effort to keep that promise, Biden signed an executive order on January 21 to set up a Pandemic Testing Board to produce and distribute testing on a national scale.
 The Board’s goal is to target and prioritize underserved populations such as the homeless, those in high-risk settings, and health care workers.

 In recognition of the disproportionate toll the coronavirus has taken on minorities, Biden established a COVID-19 Health Equity Task Force.
 It will recommend ways to address disparities in the health care system facing communities of color and other underserved populations.